Quick Answer

 The rule reaches not just classic insiders but also financial printers, lawyers, bankers, dealer-managers, information agents, secretaries, and anyone else who picks up the information through a path that traces back to the bidder or target.

-Why the Tender-Offer Rule Is Broader Than the General Anti-Fraud Insider Trading Regime
+Why Is the Tender-Offer Rule Broader Than the General Anti-Fraud Insider Trading Regime?

 The conceptual difference between the tender-offer rule and the general anti-fraud insider trading regime is the most important fact in this unit.